Myers–Briggs Type Indicator: Dominant function

 According to Jung, people use all four cognitive functions.
 However, one function is generally used in a more conscious and confident way.
 This dominant function is supported by the secondary (auxiliary) function, and to a lesser degree the tertiary function.
 The fourth and least conscious function is always the opposite of the dominant function.
 Myers called this inferior function the "shadow."

 The four functions operate in conjunction with the attitudes (extraversion and introversion).
 Each function is used in either an extraverted or introverted way.
-A person whose dominant function is extraverted intuition, for example, uses intuition very differently from someone whose dominant function is introverted intuition.

 Lifestyle preferences: judging/perception

-Myers and Briggs added another dimension to Jung's typological model by identifying that people also have a preference for using either the judging function (thinking or feeling) or their perceiving function (sensing or intuition) when relating to the outside world (extraversion).
+Myers and Briggs added a dimension to Jung's typological model, claiming that people have a preference for using either the judging function (thinking or feeling) or their perceiving function (sensing or intuition) when relating to the outside world (extraversion).
+According to Myers, judging types like to "have matters settled", while perceptive types prefer to "keep decisions open".

-Myers and Briggs held that types with a preference for judging show the world their preferred judging function (thinking or feeling).
-So, TJ types tend to appear to the world as logical and FJ types as empathetic.
-According to Myers, judging types like to "have matters settled".
-Those types who prefer perception show the world their preferred perceiving function (sensing or intuition).
-So, SP types tend to appear to the world as concrete and NP types as abstract.
-According to Myers, perceptive types prefer to "keep decisions open".
-For extraverts, the J or P indicates their dominant function; for introverts, the J or P indicates their auxiliary function.
-Introverts tend to show their dominant function outwardly only in matters "important to their inner worlds".
-For example, because the ENTJ type is extraverted, the J indicates that the dominant function is the preferred judging function (extraverted thinking).
-The ENTJ type introverts the auxiliary perceiving function (introverted intuition).
-The tertiary function is sensing and the inferior function is introverted feeling.
-Because the INTJ type is introverted, however, the J instead indicates that the auxiliary function is the preferred judging function (extraverted thinking).
-The INTJ type introverts the dominant perceiving function (introverted intuition).
-The tertiary function is feeling and the inferior function is extraverted sensing.